Christian Brando: Relationship with Bonny Lee Bakley

-According to trial testimony, days before her death, Bakley continued to claim Brando was the father of her child.
-Dianne Mattson testified in court that Brando became enraged, and at one point said that "somebody should put a bullet in that bitch's head".
+Superior Court Judge Darlene Schempp ruled that Mattson's proposed testimony was irrelevant and constituted inadmissible hearsay, and she declined to allow it at trial.
+Brando also stated that he had ended any romantic relationship with Mattson prior to these events.
+Mattson later filed an anti‑harassment order against JoAn Corrales, Brando's caregiver, which Corrales denied.
+The court's rulings clarified that Mattson's allegations were not legally accepted and that there was no admitted evidence linking Christian Brando to the killing of Bakley.

 In a tape-recorded conversation between Brando and Bakley, Brando stated, "You're lucky.
 You know, I mean, not on my behalf, but you're lucky someone ain't out there to put a bullet in your head."

 According to pre-trial testimony and corroboration, Brando was in Washington state on the night of Bakley's death.
 Other pre-trial testimony alleged that associates of Brando were involved in the murder.
 One of those allegedly involved was prosecution witness Duffy Hambleton, a stunt man.
 Hambleton claimed that Blake tried to hire him to kill Bakley.
 Hambleton claimed he refused the offer.
 Blake, however, testified that he hired Hambleton for personal security to protect himself and Bakley from a stalker.
 Criminal pre-trial and civil trial testimony claimed that Hambleton was an associate of Brando and that Hambleton arranged Bakley's murder to curry favor with Brando.
 The judge in the criminal case prevented the defense from presenting that argument during trial.

 Brando was called as a witness in Blake's civil trial but refused to testify, invoking his Fifth Amendment constitutional rights.
 Brando's behavior in court resulted in a contempt of court charge and conviction.

-Marriage and spousal abuse
+Marriage and alleged spousal abuse

 Brando's first marriage to make-up artist Mary McKenna ended without acrimony in 1987 after six years; they first met when both were ten years old.
 On October 16, 2004, in Las Vegas, intoxicated, Brando wed Deborah Presley, the alleged illegitimate daughter of Elvis Presley.
 After just two weeks, he annulled the marriage.
 According to his legal team, in a case he later filed against her, she broke into his house and attacked him after he ended the Las Vegas sham marriage and left her.
 He was placed on probation and ordered to attend drug and alcohol rehabilitation.